SirPepe/dark-mode-toggle/Readme.md

 ## Limitations

-The element currently relies on a global `window` and can therefore not reasonably be SSR'd.
+The element currently relies on a global `window` and can therefore not easily be SSR'd.